harrisonfwest/HulthenPotential/README.md

 Created for the Physics 214 (Introduction to Quantum Mechanics) Spring 2025 final project at Haverford College.

-Created by Harrison West with assisance from Majdouline Benlahcen.
+Created by Harrison West with assistance from Majdouline Benlahcen.